-If you would like to receive email notifications directly from us about short-term lets licensing, you can sign up here.
+If you would like to receive email notifications directly from us about short-term let licensing, you can sign up here.

-A copy of our Data Protection Privacy Notice for short-term lets can be found here.
+A copy of our Data Protection Privacy Notice for short-term let licensing can be found here.
 The Council’s normal data processing notice applies.
 The Council follows a statutory process for licence applications and sharing data (including any sensitive personal data) both internally and externally is a necessary part of that process.
 Internal agencies are other Council services e.g. Planning, Building Standards and Environmental Health.
-External agencies include Police Scotland, The Scottish Fire & Rescue Service and the public.
+External agencies include Police Scotland, the Scottish Fire & Rescue Service and the public.
 Consultation on a licence application will include the exchange of personal information and sensitive personal information where necessary as part of the statutory process.
 Reports will be received by post and/or a secure method of electronic exchange.
 The Council will retain electronic and paper records in accordance with their records management procedures.
-Data subjects will have the right of access to personal data under the DPA.
+Data subjects will have the right of access to personal data under data protection legislation.
 By applying for the licence you agree to all consultations as described.

 If you are a guest and want to complain, you should raise your complaint with the host/operator, letting agency or platform in the first instance.
 If after doing so, you remain unsatisfied or the issue is sufficiently grave, you may contact us.